CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 !!! note
     The NotebookLM prompts above are deliberately not applying [prompt engineering principles](../prompt_engineering/prompt_engineering.md) to show that NotebookLM still provides a useful response.

+## Refinements

+!!! notes "Note: Some refinements are possible, but were not implemented in this first pass to minimize Time-To-Value"
+    1. The full CWE standard was used here for illustration purposes (and to take on the harder problem of a large specification)
+        1. A subset of CWEs could be used if that is desired.
+        2. In practice, several hundred CWEs are assigned to CVEs.
+    2. The text from the references in the CVE "References to Advisories, Solutions, and Tools" was not retrieved and fed to the LLM as part of the CVE Description for CWE review or assignment.
+        1. These references were reviewed manually (for the consensus of incorrect CWE assignments)
+        2. This is relatively easy to do automatically
+        3. In some cases, this has additional text available that can inform the CWE assignment beyond the CVE Description alone
+        4. Separately, it is common that these links break because the original website or post is removed - so it would be useful to have the extracted text at the time of CWE assignment.
+    3. For bulk processing, it is possible to submit multiple CVEs for assignment, or review, in one prompt via the API (what I do if using the chat UI)
+        1. This reduces the input token usage/cost because the verbose prompt instructions are required once - not once per CVE-CWE pair.
+        2. This mitigates hitting API rate limits.
+     4. As I was interested in comparing LLM responses, I did not optimize the LLM usage (all LLMs were fed all CVE-CWEs)
+        1. This can be done in several ways e.g.
+              2. Ask each LLM in turn to review the previous assessments by LLMs
+              3. Sampling

 ## Takeaways

 !!! success "Takeaways"